A6CMO/api_insee/README.rst

 ``pip install api-insee``

-To request the API you must create a consummer account on `api.insee.fr <https://api.insee.fr>`__.
+To request the API you must create a consumer account on `api.insee.fr <https://api.insee.fr>`__.
 Then with your access keys :

 .. code:: python